 Considering a minivan?
 Welcome to the club.
 Trading in your sporty sedan for a minivan or an SUV is basically a rite of passage once baby—or baby No. 2 —comes along.
-And while the minivan might seem like the epitome of uncool at first, there a lot of good reasons to give it a second look, including (spoiler alert!) sleeker, more stylish designs and smarter features.
-We asked the experts at Kelley Blue Book to help break down the pros and cons of the ultimate symbol of parenthood.
+And while the minivan might seem like the epitome of uncool at first, there are a lot of good reasons to give it a second look, including (spoiler alert!) sleeker, more stylish designs and smarter features.
+We help break down the pros and cons of the ultimate symbol of parenthood.

 Minivans for the win